in215-pissah/media-Example/README.md

-# Example of Media ueries
+# Example of Media Queries

 ## This is an awesome H2